-Building your strength is a good thing, but you can get injured if you do it the wrong way, and some of those injuries might not be temporary.
-Remember that the end goal is to stay safe and have the best time of your life while climbing.
+Building your strength is good, but you can get injured if you do it the wrong way, and some of those injuries might not be temporary.
+Remember that the end goal is to stay safe and have the best time while climbing.

-You’ll find many “gurus” on the Internet who’ll tell you that it’ll take X amount of time for you to develop finger strength.
-But it really depends on your regime – how much are you resting, how many times you climb per week, and on your build.
+You’ll find many “gurus” on the Internet who’ll tell you that it’ll take X amount of time to develop finger strength.
+But it depends on your regime – how much you are resting, how many times you climb per week, and on your build.
 But there are ways to accelerate the process.

 I. Climb, Climb & Keep Climbing!

 I’m sure everyone has already told you that the best way to build finger strength for rock climbing and bouldering is to go climbing, and they’re right.
 The amount of finger strength you’ll build and the technique you’ll polish in a one-hour climbing session will be twice as effective than a one-hour gym session.

 Climbing is an experience that you can’t virtually create in a gym room, but that’s the good part.
 Unlike many other sports, you get to build your strength while doing the activity you like instead of exercising in a gym.

 Hangboarding is the closest you can get to mimic the climbing and bouldering experience in an exercise.
 There are various types of hangboards that you’ll find in your local gym, each used to build strength in a specific way.